Glossary

 -

-Where a person asks to stop receiving communications from a particular organisation or group of organisations (either to stop receiving any communications or just those sent by a specific communication method).
+Where a person asks not to receive communications from a particular organisation or group of organisations (either to stop receiving any communications or just those sent by a specific communication method).

 P